-FACTORY FALLS 24
+FACTORY FALLS 24 © 2013

 Photographic Story I was invited to be Artist in Residence at the Delaware Water Gap National Recreation Area and I spent my time exploring this wonderful park.
-I felt like I was in the middle of the wilderness miles from anyone, when in reality I was surrounded by masses of people and only a 2 ½ hr. drive from New York City!
+I felt like I was in the middle of the wilderness miles from anyone, when in reality I was surrounded by masses of people and only a 2 ½ hour drive from New York City!
 I found Factory Falls at George W. Childs Park high above the valley.
 It had recently been added to the park property, so I was excited to photograph the location.
 At the time I was there the park had built a boardwalk that followed the river as it dropped into waterfalls all the way down the mountainside and into the valley where the park was located.
 It was a beautiful, but sometimes wet walk.
 I spent two days photographing Factory Falls, but I could have spent my entire time in that area.
 It was truly beautiful.
 Digital – Archival Pigment Print This photograph was taken with an analog large format camera.
 After Clyde develops the negative, the film is scanned and edited in a computer program mimicking his darkroom techniques.
 The photograph is printed on an Epson Stylus 4800 or 11880 printer.
 Clyde uses archival Ultra-chrome K3 ink and prints on archival Harman Hahnemuhle paper.
 The limited edition photograph is then mounted and matted to current archival standards.
-Each print is signed and numbered.
+This is a limited edition series and each photograph is numbered.